amoeba/grpc_bench/cpp-grpc/README.md

 # cpp-grpc

-Benchmark for streaming performance of C++ GRPC.
+Benchmark for streaming performance of GRPC C++.
+This codebase produces two executables, a GRPC server and a GRPC client.
+When run, the client makes repeated streaming RPCs to the server and prints throughput numbers to stdout, including an average.

 ## Pre-requisites